shunyavkash-itisha-naliyadra/logsnap/readme.md

-# log-snap
+# sanp-loggner

-`log-snap` is a customizable logging middleware for Node.js applications, particularly designed to log incoming HTTP requests and their responses in an easy-to-read format.
+`sanp-loggner` is a customizable logging middleware for Node.js applications, particularly designed to log incoming HTTP requests and their responses in an easy-to-read format.
 It supports logging to both the console and a file, and offers flexibility to choose which details to log, such as HTTP method, status code, request duration, client IP address, and user-agent.

 ## Features